taocpp/taopq/README.md

 ## Package Managers

-You can download and install EASTL using the [Conan](https://github.com/conan-io/conan) package manager:
+You can download and install taopq using the [Conan](https://github.com/conan-io/conan) package manager:

     conan install taocpp-taopq/20200215@